-TV Play-by-PlayJohn Ahlers begins his 13th season as the Ducks’ play-by-play voice on PRIME TICKET.
-He has called 751 regular-season Ducks games since joining the club prior to the 2002-03 season along with numerous NHL games for NBC Sports Network over the previous eight seasons.
+TV Play-by-PlayJohn Ahlers completed his 13th season as the Ducks’ play-by-play voice on PRIME TICKET.
+He has called over 800 regular-season Ducks games since joining the club prior to the 2002-03 season along with numerous NHL games for NBC Sports Network over the previous eight seasons.

 Each season, Ahlers is a significant contributor to the team’s award-winning Ducks S.C.O.R.E. program, an educational initiative that impacts over 25,000 elementary school students.
 He teaches the students the value of teamwork in sports, in school and in life.
 Using team building exercises that relate to hockey, this interactive presentation demonstrates the importance to work effectively with others to achieve success in all endeavors.
 Ahlers can also be seen and heard at many of the Ducks community relations events, where he works as host and emcee.

 Prior to joining the Ducks, Ahlers was with the Tampa Bay Lightning organization.
 While in Tampa Bay, Ahlers served as radio play-by-play voice from 1999-02.
 A 26-year broadcast veteran with 1,937 games behind the microphone (including 1,089 in the NHL), he also worked as host of the Lightning’s television pre-game show and Lightning Weekly, a magazine format program aired on Florida’s Sunshine Television Network.